kematzy/stormpath-ruby-samples/sinatra/README.md

 1. Head to the [Stormpath Admin UI][stormpath-admin-login], log in, and click "Directories."

-1. From there, click the directory whose REST URL you have used to configure your application (see Quickstart Guide):
+2. From there, click the directory whose REST URL you have used to configure your application (see Quickstart Guide):

-1. Click "Workflows" and then "Show" link next to "Account Registration and Verification".
+3. Click "Workflows" and then "Show" link next to "Account Registration and Verification".

-1. Click the box next to "Enable Registration and Verification Workflow."
+4. Click the box next to "Enable Registration and Verification Workflow."

-1. Finally, click the box next to "Require newly registered accounts to verify their email address."
+5. Finally, click the box next to "Require newly registered accounts to verify their email address."

-Now account-creation will prompt an email to be sent to the email address attached to that account.
-You will not be able to log in with that account until they've clicked the verification link in the email-body.
+After creating an account, an email will be sent to the email address specified during creation.
+This email contains a verification link which must be clicked before the account can authenticate successfully.

 If you wish for that email link to point to your local server - which will then use the Stormpath SDK to verify the account - modify "Account Verification Base